virgili0/Virgilio/Topics/teaching.md

 If you don't want to and want to focus on the subjects you want to learn right away, we offer you a technique that suits more or less all situations and all brains.

-Actually it's nothing particularly innovative, but to be cool we'll call it "The Magic Circle".
+Actually it's nothing particularly innovative, but to be cool we'll call our _learning framework_ "The Magic Circle".

 The Magic Circle is a **iterative** process that consists of 3 simple steps: